Kimberly Guilfoyle: Early life and education

-Career

-Law
+Legal career

 After law school, Guilfoyle taught in a public school district and briefly worked as a prosecutor in San Francisco.
 She lost her job in 1996 when Terence Hallinan was elected district attorney and fired 14 of the city's prosecutors.

-Guilfoyle worked for four years in Los Angeles as a deputy district attorney, serving on adult and juvenile cases, including alleged crimes related to narcotics, domestic violence, kidnapping, robbery, arson, sexual assault, and homicide cases.
+Guilfoyle worked for four years in Los Angeles as a deputy district attorney, serving on adult and juvenile cases.
 She received several awards at the Los Angeles District Attorney's Office, including Prosecutor of the Month.

 In 2000, Guilfoyle was rehired by Hallinan in the San Francisco District Attorney's Office, where she was an assistant district attorney from 2000 to 2004.
 During this time she obtained a conviction while co-prosecuting with James Hammer in the 2002 case People v.
-Noel and Knoller, a second-degree murder trial involving a dog mauling; it received international attention.
+Noel and Knoller, a second-degree murder trial involving a dog mauling, which received international attention.

-Media and politics

-Television
+In 2003, by which time her then-husband Gavin Newsom was the front-runner in the 2003 San Francisco mayoral election, Guilfoyle publicly accused her fellow assistant District Attorney Kamala Harris (who was running in the 2003 election for district attorney) of being unwelcoming toward her.
+This accusation stemmed from a period years earlier, during Guilfoyle's re-hiring at the San Francisco district attorney's office.
+Harris denied this accusation.
+Guilfoyle did provide positive comments on Harris's qualifications for office; she called Harris someone who would "work very hard" if elected district attorney, as well as "very smart" and "a good speaker".